-Wearing a Tie with a Tuxedo
+Wearing a Tie With a Tuxedo

-Forgoing the traditional bow tie can feel a little unnatural, but Ganz reassures that it’s a personal preference that still adheres to a black-tie dress code.
-“There are no formal ‘rules’ for when it is appropriate to wear a necktie with a tuxedo.
-You really have to go with your gut—based on your comfort level with trends and what event you are attending,” she explains.
-“If the event specifies black-tie, but you are going to be around mostly friends and family (and you feel like changing it up a bit), don’t hesitate to go with a tie if you love the look and feel great."
+Forgoing the traditional bow tie can feel a little unnatural, but Ganz reassures that it’s a personal preference that still adheres to the black-tie dress code.
+"There are no formal ‘rules’ for when it is appropriate to wear a necktie with a tuxedo.
+You really have to go with your gut—based on your comfort level with trends and what event you are attending," she explains.
+"If the event specifies black tie, but you are going to be around mostly friends and family (and you feel like changing it up a bit), don’t hesitate to go with a tie if you love the look and feel great."

-When NOT to Wear a Tie
+When Not to Wear a Necktie

 While it’s clear that a tie is okay to wear with a tuxedo, there are a few times when you need to stick with a bow tie over a necktie.
 If you're part of a wedding party or group that’s required to wear a bow tie, not adhering to the dress code would be a big mistake.
-“This is typically specified if you are a groomsman or part of a group that needs to dress exactly the same for consistency (or even as a uniform),” Foley says.
-“Otherwise, the necktie is totally acceptable as a black-tie option, and can be swapped out for the bow tie anytime.”
+"This is typically specified if you are a groomsman or part of a group that needs to dress exactly the same for consistency (or even as a uniform)," Foley says.
+"Otherwise, the necktie is totally acceptable as a black-tie option and can be swapped out for the bow tie anytime."